gruberb/bastiangruber.ca/src/posts/2025-05-26-non-negotiables.md

 tags: [career]
 ---

+I thought about "What makes a "good" engineer" for a long time, and probably will until my death bed.
+In the day to day, it's sometimes hard to figure out: Did I do a good job?
+For the technical aspect of my day to day work, I printed own my own "Non Negotiables" (inspired by [The Bear](https://www.youtube.com/watch?v=VMp0Ai-YnMk)), and put it next to my desk on the wall.
+I aim to follow them.

+Here they are:

 ### Understand the problem/feature to evaluate the possible solutions
 Can it be efficetively solved with existing things or require new code?